Sign up (with export icon)

 }

-Then, add it in the angular.json configuration file:
+Then, add it to the angular.json configuration file:

 "architect": {